 Each treatment is 30 minutes of sitting on the Emsella Chair.

 Each patient is different, however many people feel a benefit after the first treatment with results improving over the three weeks of treatment.

 The Emsella Chair gives thousands of pelvic contractions or kegel/ pelvic floor contractions in a 30 minute treatment.
 The strength of each contraction is much more intense than you could get from a Kegel exercise and are therefore more effective.

 Your suitability for treatment will be determined during your complimentary consultation Wattle Street Medical Practice.
 As this technology relies on magnets, anyone with metal implants or a pace maker may not be suitable.

 The next step is to take action and get personalised information for your concerns.
-The treatment outlined on this page requires a consultation at Wattle Street Medical Practice.
-Please call 02 6248 5446 to book your complimentary consultation.
+The treatment outlined on this page requires a consultation at Wattle Street Medical Practice with Dr Tran ONLY.
+Please call 02 6248 5446 to book your complimentary consultation with Dr Tran.